brikis98/yevgeniy-brikman-homepage/_posts/2020-10-06-thanks-for-the-feedback.md

 **1. Why you should get better at receiving feedback**

 Whether you like it or not, in the real world, most people suck at giving feedback.
-So if you want to succeed in life, learning how to effectively receive feedback‚Äîeven from people who are terrible at giving feedback‚Äîis an absolutely essential skill.
+So if you want to succeed in life, learning how to effectively receive feedback—even from people who are terrible at giving feedback—is an absolutely essential skill.

 **2. There are three types of feedback**